devrath/studious-ds-adventure/collection/Arrays/Programs/SingleNumber/README.md

 * You must implement a solution with a linear runtime complexity and use only constant extra space.

 ### :electron: `Algorithm`
+* We can use `XOR` operator for this.
+* We shall keep an initial value in a variable from the first index, Then in a loop from the next index we iterate and perform `xor` operation.
+* The result we replace with the initial variable field on each iteration and return it after loop is completed.

 ### 🧪 `TestCases`
 **Example 1:**